Degenapetrader/TRUST-BOT/normie.md

-# Winbot GUI: Simple Bot Guide for Normies
+# TRUSTBOT GUI: Simple Bot Guide for Normies

 Welcome!
-This guide explains each bot in the Winbot GUI in plain English.
+This guide explains each bot in the TRUSTBOT GUI in plain English.
 No coding needed—just follow the steps and you'll be trading like a pro.

 ---